ZeusDB/zeusdb-vector-database/README.md

 #### ☑️ Remove Records

 ZeusDB allows you to remove a vector and its associated metadata from the index using the .remove_point(id) method.
-This performs a logical deletion, meaning:
+This performs a <u>logical deletion</u>, meaning:
 - The vector is deleted from internal storage.
 - The metadata is removed.
 - The vector ID is no longer accessible via .contains(), .get_vector(), or .query().

-⚠️ However, the underlying HNSW graph still retains the original node, which is standard behavior for HNSW-based indexes.

 ```python
 # Remove the point using its ID